ryzokuken/draft-ryzokuken-datetime-updated/README.md

 This repository contains a WIP IETF I-D that seeks to replace [RFC 3339](https://tools.ietf.org/html/rfc3339) by making the following updates:

-1. Timestamps can now contain additional information including but not limited to timezone and calendar.
+1. Timestamps can now contain additional information including but not limited to time zone and calendar.
 2. The usage of 2-digit years is now no longer permitted.
 3. The usage of the extended year format (6-digit with sign) is now allowed.
 4. Numeric offsets can now include section and sub-second precision.